Navigation auf uzh.ch

 Research project

-Understanding these biological mechanisms is a prerequisite for an eventual cure of intellectual disabilities.
-Towards this goal, this project aims to investigate how the capacity of wiring can be reactivated and controlled in a specific group of adult hippocampal neurons, the dentate granule cells, which are critically involved in certain forms of learning and memory.
+Understanding these biological mechanisms is a prerequisite for an eventual use of rewiring to cure intellectual disabilities.
+Towards this goal, this project aims to investigate the capacity of wiring in a specific group of adult hippocampal neurons, the dentate granule cells, which are critically involved in certain forms of learning and memory.
+We published our discovery that a subpopulation of dentate granule cells in adult mice atypically project to the contralateral hippocampus (Egger at al., 2023).
+We also found that the number and contralateral axon length of commissural granule cells significantly increased in an experimental model of temporal lobe epilepsy, also highlighting the potential relevance of our findings to understanding seizure mechanisms.

 Research Groups